mwchase/class-namespaces/README.rst

 * Various ways of putting a Namespace in a Namespace that I didn't see an obvious way to handle.
 In particular...

   * There is no way to put an established namespace directly into another namespace.
+* Some pytest constructs behave weirdly inside the class definitions.
+Hopefully, this doesn't matter to anyone not writing tests for the package.

 Things that might work: